Perturbative QCD fitting of KEDR and BESIII $e^+e^-$ data for R(s) and $\alpha_s$ determination: Theory related setup

-where $a_s(s)=\alpha_s(s)/\pi$ and $a_s(Q^2)=\alpha_s(Q^2)/\pi$ are the expansion parameters with the related running quark-qluon coupling constants, defined in the Minkowski and Euclidean region correspondingly.
+where $f$ is a number of quarks flavours, $a_s(s)=\alpha_s(s)/\pi$ and $a_s(Q^2)=\alpha_s(Q^2)/\pi$ are the expansion parameters with the related running quark-gluon coupling constants, defined in the Minkowski and Euclidean regions respectively.
 Since in the light-quarks sector $(\sum_{q=u,d,s} Q_q)^2=(\frac{2}{3}-\frac{1}{3}-\frac{1}{3})^2=0$, the proportional to this structure extra contributions of order $O(a_s^3)$ are not considered.
-In the Euclidean region the energy-dependence of the QCD coupling constant is defined by the solution of the following renormalization-group equation
+In the Euclidean region, the energy-dependence of the QCD coupling constant is defined by the solution of the following renormalization-group equation :